Core Module Information

 Learning Outcomes for module:

-LO1: analyse the theoretical basis of financial regulation
+LO1: Analyse the theoretical basis and implications of the presence and absence of financial regulation.

-LO2: examine the changes in the regulatory environment
+LO2: Reflect on the changes in the regulatory environment and its effect on the financial industry.

 Full Details of Teaching and Assessment